This afternoon I went with Claire to Wallgreens in

 I kept wondering how I could make these moments last longer.

-Back at home, she resumed packing upstairs while I prepared her farewell feast downstairs.
+She resumed packing upstairs while I prepared her farewell feast downstairs at home.

 I decorated the dining room with flags from Brazil and New Hampshire.